mikediessner/nubo/docs/bayesian_optimisation.rst

-Gaussian process, :math:`\boldsymbol L` is the lower triangular matrix of the Cholesky decomposition of the covariance matrix :math:`\boldsymbol L \boldsymbol L^T = K(\boldsymbol X_n, \boldsymbol X_n)`, :math:`\boldsymbol z` are samples from the standard normal distribution, :math:`y^{best}` is the current best observation, :math:`\beta` is the trade-off parameter, and :math:`ReLU (\cdot)` is the rectified linear unit function that zeros all values below $0$ and leaves the rest as is.
+Gaussian process, :math:`\boldsymbol L` is the lower triangular matrix of the Cholesky decomposition of the covariance matrix :math:`\boldsymbol L \boldsymbol L^T = K(\boldsymbol X_n, \boldsymbol X_n)`, :math:`\boldsymbol z` are samples from the standard normal distribution :math:`\mathcal{N} (0, 1)`, :math:`y^{best}` is the current best observation, :math:`\beta` is the trade-off parameter, and :math:`ReLU (\cdot)` is the rectified linear unit function that zeros all values below $0$ and leaves the rest as is.

-Due to the randomness of the Monte Carlo samples, these acquisition functions can only be optimised by stochastic optimisers such as Adam [6]_.
-However, there is some empirical evidence that fixing the base samples for individual Bayesian optimisation loops does not affect the performance negatively [1]_.
+Due to the randomness of the Monte Carlo samples, these acquisition functions can only be optimised by stochastic optimisers, such as Adam [#Kingma2015]_.
+However, there is some empirical evidence that fixing the base samples for individual Bayesian optimisation loops does not affect the performance negatively [#Balandat2020]_.
 This method would allow deterministic optimiser to be used but could potentially introduce bias due to sampling randomness.
+NUBO lets you decide which variant you prefer by setting ``fix_base_samples`` and choosing the prefered optimiser.
+Bounded problems can be solved with Adam (``fix_base_samples = False``) or L-BFGS-B (``fix_base_samples = True``) and constraint problems can be solved with SLSQP (``fix_base_samples = True``).

-Furthermore, two optimisation strategies for batches are possible [12]_: The default is a joint optimisation approach where the acquisition functions are optimised over all points of the batch.
-The second option is a greedy sequential approach where one point after the other is selected holding each previous point fixed until the batch is full.
+Furthermore, two optimisation strategies for batches are possible [#Wilson2018]_: The default is a joint optimisation approach where the acquisition functions are optimised over all points of the batch simultaneously.
+The second option is a greedy sequential approach where one point after the other is selected holding all previous points fixed until the batch is full.
 Empirical evidence shows that both methods approximate the acquisition successfully.
-However, the greedy approach seems to have a slight edge over the joint strategy for some examples [12]_.
+However, the greedy approach seems to have a slight edge over the joint strategy for some examples [#Wilson2018]_.
 It also is faster to compute for larger batches.

-Asynchronous optimisation [9]_ leverages the same property as sequential greedy
+Asynchronous optimisation [#Snoek2012]_ leverages the same property as sequential greedy
 optimisation: the pending points that have not yet been evaluated can be added to the test points but are treated as fixed.
 In this way, they affect the joint multivariate normal distribution but are not considered directly in the